k-sriram/Minair/README.md

 git push -u origin main
 ```

-3. After push, the GitHub Actions workflow will run and publish the site.
-For a user/organization site (repo named `username.github.io`) the site will be live at `https://username.github.io/` once deployment completes.
+3. In your GitHub repository, go to Settings → Pages.
+4. Under "Source", select "Deploy from a branch".
+5. Choose "main" branch and "/ (root)" folder.
+6. Click "Save".

+Your site will be live at `https://username.github.io/` (for user sites) or `https://username.github.io/repo-name/` (for project sites) within a few minutes.

 Notes:
-- If you want the site on a `gh-pages` branch instead, change the workflow or use a different deployment action.
-The included workflow publishes the repository root (no build) from `main`.
+- The site will automatically update when you push new commits to the `main` branch.
 - You can add a `CNAME` file to the repo root if you want a custom domain.